UC-ASOC/GeoMx-Workflow/README.md

 ## TO-DOs
   - [ ] Users can access and modify the parameter files
   - [ ] Create an HTML report template to load diagnostic plots
+  - [ ] Map Worksheet and metadata and generate an Excel file
   - [ ] Embed analysis modules

 ---